quartzbio/quartzbio-python/docs-source/source/authentication.md

-For Python scripts and Dash apps, If you use the credentials file (~/.quartzbio/credentials), modify the line with "machine api.quartzbio.com" to be
+For Python scripts and Dash apps, if you use the credentials file (~/.quartzbio/credentials), modify the line with "machine api.quartzbio.com" to be

 ```
 machine domain.api.quartzbio.com
 ```
-In your scripts, if you use the quartzbio.login() function, modify it to be:
+In your scripts, if you use the `quartzbio.login()` function, modify it to be:

 ```
 quartzbio.login(api_host="https://domain.api.quartzbio.com")